Finn's Ocular EV Chargers Review & Verdict

 Ocular has EV chargers for residential and commercial use, but I’ll stick to describing the ones suitable for homes.
 In order of increasing features and cost, they are…

-The LTE Universal Home Charging Station may suit someone who wants a basic and lower cost EV charger while the IQ Home and IQ Solar are mainly for people who want to solar smart charge their EVs.
+The Ocular LTE may suit someone who wants a basic and lower cost EV charger, the Ocular LTE Plus has improved communication capability which allows it to support a phone app, while the IQ Home Solar is mainly for people who want to smart charge their EVs.

 Informative Website

-Some EV charger sites only seem interested in looking flash and trying to take your money.
+Some EV charger sites are only interested in looking flash and taking your money.
 But on the Ocular site you can find useful information on how EV chargers work and their limitations if you read the brochures and FAQs.
 This includes EV charger limitations most manufacturers prefer not to mention.
 So I congratulate Ocular for making an effort to educate their customers.

 Australian Office